skgrange/smonitor/README.md

   - Provide a very simple data model for time-series data.
   - Provide functions to calculate aggregations which can be easily scheduled and be dynamic so they reflect source data changes.
-  - Provide importing functions so data can be imported easily and conveniently.
+  - Provide importing functions so data can be imported and used easily and conveniently.

 ## The data model